samestep/website/src/blog/random-access/index.md

 5. To construct these shuffled index arrays for the random ordering, is standard Fisher-Yates sufficient?
 6. How much slower is first-to-last order for arrays that don't fit in RAM, when using memory-mapped files?

-If you already know the answers to all these questions, amazing!
+If you already know the answers to all these questions, sweet!
 Otherwise, make your guesses and check them when you reach the bottom of this post :)

 ## Setup

-Let's say you have an array of floating-point numbers in memory.
-You can add those numbers up in any order you like.
-Let's consider two possible orderings:

-1. First to last.
-2. Random.

-You won't necessarily get the same answer because [floating-point addition is not associative](https://walkingrandomly.com/?p=5380); I kind of like that for this experiment because it means I can more easily trust the compiler not to do optimizations I don't expect.
+All the code to reproduce the measurements in this blog post can be found in a [supplementary GitHub repository](https://github.com/samestep/random-access/tree/9039b4297d19b10dedfc85edf438db35bcf3f863).

-To specify the order, we'll just have another array that holds integers.
-That way, once we've chosen the precisions for our floating-point and integer data types, we should be using the _exact same machine code_ for forward order, random order, or any other order we want.
-The performance should be entirely determined by _dynamic_ behavior in the CPU based on the data we're using.
+Because the indices are just stored in an array, they should use the _exact same machine code_ for both first-to-last order and random order, we've chosen the precisions for our floating-point and integer data types.
+That means the performance should be entirely determined by _dynamic_ behavior in the CPU based on the data we're using, along with other dynamic behavior by the operating system (we'll get to that later).

-By the way, all the code to reproduce the measurements in this blog post can be found in a [supplementary repository on GitHub](https://github.com/samestep/random-access/tree/9039b4297d19b10dedfc85edf438db35bcf3f863).

 <details>
 <summary>Expand this to see some Rust code.</summary>